aditya-cadbury/Blockchain-Technology-Project/ARCHITECTURE.md

 - Contract wiring from `frontend/abi.json`
 - Write and read functions with fee overrides
 - QR generation and provider events
+- Account switching: listens to `accountsChanged` and updates the Connect button label; use MetaMask account switch or import keys from `HARDHAT_PREFUNDED_KEYS.md`

 ### Metadata Flow (IPFS/Web3.Storage)
 - Contract field: `Product.metadataCid` with setter `setProductMetadataCid(productId, cid)`.